Where To Watch The Six Nations In London

-Where To Watch The Six Nations 2025 In London
+Will Noble Where To Watch The Six Nations In London

 Rugby fans in a bar

-Flat Iron is one of many places screening the Six Nations action this Jan-March.
+Flat Iron Square is one of many venues screening the Six Nations action this Feb-March.

-This year's tournament kicks off on 31 January running until 15 March.
-That's a whole month and a half of mauls, rucks, offsides and tries.
-And if you weren't lucky enough to nab a ticket to a match, there are loads of fan spaces, boozers and bars across the capital where you can watch this year's Six Nations Championships unfold.
-Here's our pick.
+This year's tournament kicks off on 5 February, running until 14 March.
+That's almost a month and a half of mauls, rucks, offsides and tries.
+And if you weren't lucky enough to nab tickets, there are loads of boozers and bars across the capital where you can watch this year's Six Nations Championships unfold.

 The Vine, Kentish Town

-Come for the Six Nations, stay for the shuffleboard at this sport-worshipping north London boozer, which is screening everything from the first kick-off, to the final broken nose.
+Come for the Six Nations, stay for the shuffleboard at this sport-centric north London boozer, screening everything from the first kick-off to the final broken nose.
+Prem football is regularly shown too, meaning you can have yourself a sports megamix of a day out.

 The Vine, Kentish Town